FriedrichWeinmann/Paradox.Modding/readme.md

 Along the way, it provides some conveniences to help automation tasks, and offer tools to help accelerate you writing your own stuff (assuming you do PowerShell).

-> Don't worry: You do not need to know PowerShell to use this
+> Don't worry: You do not need to know programming in general or PowerShell in particular to use this

 ## Setting up the tools